PaulCroitoriu/react-hooks-form/README.md

 # react-hooks-form
-authantication form using react with Hooks
+auth form using react with Hooks